dht/gdi-docs/docs/how-tos/create-a-firebase-project.md

 ![create-app-step-4](./screenshots/create-app-step-4.jpg)

-# Enable Sign-in with Google
+# Enable Sign in with Google

 On the side menu expand `Build` and click `Authentication`, click the `Get started` button in the top introduction section: